KacperRogala/DB-el-mol-int/README.md

 - numb_atoms - the number of atomic nuclei that a molecule contains
 - numb_electrons - the number of electrons that a molecule contains

+#### sources table:
+- id - primary key
+- type - type of the source - A is for scientific article, B is for book, W is for website, D is for database, O is for other
+- url - url address where one can find the source
+- month_of_visit - month of source url visit
+- year_of_visit - year of source url visit
+- id_nr - doi, ISBN, or other identifying number, if any
+- ....

  ### Graphical representation of the database schema
  An illustration of the database schema is in the file "db_schema.jpeg".
+The picture was made using the dbdiagram.io editor (https://dbdiagram.io/home/ - access on 05/24).